About us

 Our Workshop

-In 2008 we moved into a large warehouse/workshop which was formerly a boot and shoe factory in Chesham.
+In 2008, we moved into a large warehouse/workshop, which was formerly a boot and shoe factory in Chesham, now known as The Old Boot Factory.

-Along with the workshop, we now have a shop specialising in tools and hardware, gardening equipment, lawnmowers, electrical items, craft materials, haberdashery and sewing and knitting machines.
-These items are unsuitable for the projects we support and all proceeds help us cover our operating expenses and the cost of shipping.
+The shop specialises in tools and hardware, gardening equipment, lawnmowers, electrical items, craft materials, haberdashery and sewing and knitting machines.

 Group Workaid Volunteers June 2022 355x250